brian-j-smith/Mamba.jl/doc/samplers/slice.rst

 		*  ``params`` : stochastic nodes to be updated with the sampler.
 		* ``width`` : vector of the same length as the combined elements of nodes ``params``, defining initial widths of a hyperrectangle from which to simulate values.
 		* ``transform`` : whether to sample parameters on the link-transformed scale (unconstrained parameter space).
-If ``true``, then constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-MCMCStochastic` ``link()`` function, and ``width`` is interpreted as being relative to the unconstrained parameter space.
+If ``true``, then constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``link()`` function, and ``width`` is interpreted as being relative to the unconstrained parameter space.
 Otherwise, sampling is relative to the untransformed space.

 	**Value**